 If you take the dash out of the name this product is just called SAME.
 I just noticed that.
 Perhaps if I’d been using it longer, I’d have noticed that sooner.

 So you may or may not have known this, but I’m a writer.
 I understand my lack of upkeep on my own blog doesn’t really support this (welcome to my life) but yes, I am a writer.
 Of fiction.
-That’s one of my dreams, is to spend a good deal of my life making things up and writing them down and sharing them with people like you.
+One of my dreams is to spend a good deal of my life making things up and writing them down and sharing them with people like you.

 So far I haven’t had a ton of success.
 I’ve received FAR more rejection slips than acceptances.
 I hear that’s normal though.
 I do this because I love it, and hopefully more of my work can see the light of day in the coming months and years.